hydephp/develop/docs/digging-deeper/advanced-customization.md

 **This means that there are two options to change the source and output directories:**
 1. You can change the values in the config file, which will be used by the HydeServiceProvider to set the static properties.
 2. You can change the static properties directly in the page model classes, you'd probably want to do this in a service provider as it must be done before the Kernel is booted.
+   - You can use the `RegistersFileLocations` trait to use the same registration logic as the HydeServiceProvider.

 ## Customizing source directories 🧪